 The project is now going through the environmental review process, including the preparation of the Draft Environmental Impact Report (DEIR) consistent with CEQA.
 The DEIR was first published and circulated for public review and comment in May of 2022.
 The County is now preparing a wildfire evacuation study to enhance the DEIR.
-The updated DEIR will be recirculated in Spring of 2024 for additional public comment.
+The updated DEIR will be recirculated for additional public comment.
 After recirculation and responses to comments, the county will prepare a FEIR.
-The FEIR and proposed Plan will be reviewed by the Planning Commission and Board of Supervisors, with anticipated adoption by September of 2024.
+The FEIR and proposed Plan will be reviewed by the Planning Commission and Board of Supervisors.